Yue Guang Bai (White Moonlight)

 - Picking Standard

-As a result of this unusual processing, White Moonlight is milder than most young sheng puer cakes and lacks their typical astringency.
+As a result, White Moonlight is milder than most young sheng puer tea cakes and lacks their typical astringency.
 This makes it a great tea for new sheng puer drinkers.